stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 $ stack build --test
 ```

-Hspec output will give you some useful information like the number of specs,
+Hspec's output will give you some useful information like the number of specs,
-the described features and what it is expected from them in color coded text
+the described features and what is expected from them in color coded text
 (green for passing specs and red for failing ones), and a small summary.

 You can take a look at the project structure and sample code if you want.
 For the